 How can I get pregnant if my husband had a vasectomy?

 And then, because life is just not always so cut and dried, you may find yourself in a situation where your desires and needs change.

 If your partner has had a vasectomy and you want to get pregnant, there are ways.

-A vasectomy reversal is possible and involves reattaching the vas deferens in one of two ways—sewing the tubes together (a vasovasostomy) or attaching the vas deferens to the epididymis, which contains the sperm in the testicles (a vasoepididymostomy).
+A vasectomy reversal is possible and involves reattaching the vas deferens in one of two ways—sewing the tubes together (a vasovasostomy) or attaching the vas deferens to the epididymis, which produces the sperm in the testicles (a vasoepididymostomy).

-A vasovasostomy is a simpler procedure, but is not appropriate for every patient.
+A vasovasostomy is a simpler procedure but is not appropriate for every patient.